-My fiance and I met 7 years ago.
+My fiance and I met 7 years ago and did not know we would embark on a journey for a keto diet for couples.
 We had both brought our childhood obesity into adulthood but had done work separately before we met to be healthier.
 We were pretty fitness focused and the smallest we ever were in our adult lives at the point when we met.
 We vowed to continue being healthy, but many years of good food, back injuries for each of us and pizza nights saw us tipping the scales at double our “normal” body weight.
 We got engaged at the heaviest we would ever be.

 My fiance suffered some devastating losses during the course of our relationship that left him lost, emotionally, mentally, and physically.
 I wanted to do something to help us because all you had to do was look at us to tell we needed help.
 My fiance was extremely reluctant to try any type of diet.

 Me being a chef, I would try to customize meals with more vegetables and “healthier carbs” for us, but nothing worked and we felt terrible.
 Fast forward to August 2017 when my two best friends started keto.
 They were on and off the keto wagon over the next few months, but I spent that time doing heavy research into what exactly it was.
 I used Ruled.me a lot, and it helped me to make a week-long keto plan.

 I showed it to my fiance who brushed it off.
 In fact, he kept brushing it off for almost 2 months until one day I took our lives into my own hands.

 I went to several stores to get as much keto prep food as I could, read up on keto flu and felt prepared.
 I cooked our first keto meals (Buffalo chicken, his favorite) and told him that after today, we are doing keto.
 No argument, no questions, and no turning back now.
 I was POSITIVE it would change our lives.